Can you have any reactions or side effects from vitamin B12 injections? Most documentation papers indicate you might experience any of these:

 Many readers of this website self-inject regularly.
 However, we have never had anyone come back to us with an allergic reaction to our B12.
 Not a single case.
 We have many repeat customers, so it must tell you something about how rare a true allergy is.

-What If I Still Worry?
+What If I’m Still Worried?

 To Summarize